What does the first appointment look like?

 What treatments are offered?

-Physical Therapy Evaluation: It’s so critical to thoroughly review as many of the factors that may have brought you to this point – your history and symptoms.
-Just as important though is progressing into the physical evaluation, including postural assessment, functional movement evaluation, orthopedic/neuro screening and, as appropriate, internal and external pelvic examination.
+Physical Therapy Evaluation: It’s critical to thoroughly review as many of the factors that may have brought you to seeking care – your medical history, current and past symptoms, diet and exercise habits, etc..
+It’s just as important to complete a physical evaluation, including but not limited to – postural assessment, functional movement evaluation, orthopedic/neuro screening and, as appropriate, an internal and external pelvic examination.

-In truth, evaluation is ongoing – each session will include assessment of current conditions and how they relate to pre-treatment, initial evaluation and so forth.
+In truth, your evaluation is ongoing – each session will include assessment of current symptoms/conditions and how they relate to pre-treatment, initial evaluation, your last visit, and so forth.

-Manual Therapeutic Techniques: Gentle hands-on approach to reduce tension and pain, improve coordination and retrain muscle function.
+Manual Therapeutic Techniques: We use a gentle, hands-on approach to reduce tension and pain, improve coordination and retrain muscle function.
 A key to manual work is recognizing its limitations – primarily that it’s a passive treatment.
 True recovery empowers you to address issues as well.
-That’s why ALL manual techniques must also be supported with instruction in self-care – exercise and functional training – to allow your body to adapt and to ensure your progression toward independence.
+That’s why ALL manual techniques must also be supported with instruction in self-care, exercise and functional training – to allow your body to adapt and to ensure your progression toward independence.

-Dry Needling: Dry Needling (also labeled as “FDN”, “IDN”, trigger point DN, etc) may sound intimidating, but applied appropriately is not so scary.
-It is the use of very fine filament needles to interact with the muscles and nerves to reduce pain, reduce tension and even in some cases help to reduce inflammatory processes.
-Conditions that respond well to DN include orthopedic pain (for example – neck, back, pelvic), headaches or jaw pain and other restrictions (post-surgical scars, hamstring tightness, frozen shoulder).
+Dry Needling: Dry Needling (also labeled as “FDN”, “IDN”, trigger point DN, etc.) may sound intimidating, but when applied appropriately is not so scary.
+Dry needling is the use of very fine filament needles that interact with the muscles and nerves to reduce pain, tension, and in some cases, help to reduce inflammatory processes.
+Conditions that respond well to DN include orthopedic pain (for example – neck, back, pelvic), headaches or jaw pain and other restrictions (post-surgical scars, hamstring tightness, frozen shoulder, etc.).

 Exercise / Activity Training: Whether directed toward strengthening, tension reduction, or optimizing recruitment patterns, exercises and activities are vital to supporting other clinical treatments provided.
-Note: We use “activities” in addition to “exercises” because for many people with pain or hypermobility, traditional exercises can be difficult.
-Others may be ready to return to high-level exercise like CrossFit.
-Wherever you land, there are many activities you can do to reduce pain or tension.
+Note: We use “activities” in addition to “exercises” because for many people with pain or hypermobility, traditional exercises can be difficult while others may be ready to return to high-level exercise like running or CrossFit.
+Wherever you land, there are many activities you can do to reduce pain or tension – our job is helping to create the perfect treatment plan for you

 Home Treatment Program: Clinical visits are necessary, but much of the program rests in self-care and independent training.
 Self-efficacy is a primary goal and your confidence in being able to regain control is essential.
-Some forms of treatment you would complete at home include educational reading and review, manual techniques, exercises /activities, mindfulness activities, behavioral training (bladder retraining, dietary and nutritional modification) and sexual health training to progress toward your goals.
+Some forms of treatment you would complete at home include educational reading and review, manual techniques, exercises/activities, mindfulness, behavioral training (bladder retraining, dietary and nutritional modification) and sexual health training to progress toward your goals.

-Pattern Retraining: Also known as Neurologic Re-education, retraining of pelvic function involves improved coordination with the rest of the body for safe and pain-free movement.
+Pattern Retraining: Also known as Neurologic Re-education – retraining of pelvic function involves improved coordination with the rest of the body for safe and pain-free movement.
 All regions and tissues are involved, including muscles, connective tissue, nerves, bones, joints, and organs.
 There are several methods for retraining movement and appropriate recruitment of muscles for improved function.
-One powerful tool for retraining the appropriate neuromuscular activation (Neurac) patterns is Redcord.
+One powerful tool we use for retraining the appropriate neuromuscular activation (Neurac) patterns is Redcord.

 Self Care Options: A big focus of all therapy is to make sure you feel confident in self-care.
 While we go over a slew of home exercises, sometimes gadgetry is also involved.
 Here are a few of the options we may include in your plan of care.

-Dilators, wands, weights – self-treatment for pelvic conditions may involve the use of internal tools.
-We will instruct you in the correct and most effective methods for applying these tools.
+Pelvic trainers (dilators), wands, weights – self-treatment for pelvic conditions may involve the use of internal tools.
+We will instruct you in the correct and most effective methods for applying these tools and educate you on proper use.

 What should I expect?